Alistair Edwards: Johor FA

 After a successful spells at Singapore FA, Alistair joined Johor FA the following year where in his first season, he guided the club to a domestic double winning both the 1991 Liga Semi-Pro Divisyen 1 and the 1991 Malaysia Cup.

 Return to Singapore FA

 After two successful season at Johor FA, Alistair returned to Singapore FA in 1993.

 Selangor FA

 In 1994, Alistair joined Selangor FA.

 Millwall

 Midway in 1994, after four years being in Asia, Alistair was transferred to Millwall ahead of the 1994–95 Division 1 season signing a two years contract.

 Return to Sydney Olympic

 Alistair briefly rejoined Sydney Olympic in 1996.

 Sarawak FA

 In 1997, Alistair returned to Malaysia to joined with Sarawak FA.
 In his first season at the club, he helped them to win the 1997 Liga Perdana.

 Perth Glory

-In 1998, Alistair returned to Australia to joined Perth Glory for whom he played 93 times and scored 24 goals.
+In 1998, Alistair returned to Australia to join Perth Glory for whom he played 93 times and scored 24 goals.
 At the end of 2004, Alistair announced his retirement from football where In all, he made 173 appearances in the National Soccer League for the club.